-Minnesota Secretary of State Mark Ritchie is the state's chief election official and partners with township, city and county officials to organize elections on behalf of Minnesota’s nearly 4 million eligible voters.
+As Secretary of State, he partners with township, city, and county officials to organize elections on behalf of Minnesota’s nearly four million eligible

 Office of The Secretary | Elections & Voting | Business, Nonprofit & UCC | Notary, Apostille & Authentications